Skip to content

 The ideal investor is someone who has maximized contributions to conventional retirement accounts, has a diversified portfolio, and is looking for additional tax-advantaged income streams.
 Many of our investors are business owners, professionals, or retirees who want exposure to real assets that produce monthly cash flow.

 Equally important is temperament.
-If you will lose sleep over monthly production fluctuations or short-term commodity price swings, this may not be the right fit.
+If you'll lose sleep over monthly production fluctuations or short-term commodity price swings, this may not be the right fit.
 The best oil and gas investors take a long-term view and understand that wells are declining assets that produce the most revenue in their early years.

-Who Should NOT Invest in Oil Wells
+Who shouldn't Invest in Oil Wells

 How Does Oil Well Investing Compare to Other Alternatives?